-We’ve written this blog post to provide landlords with guidance on best practice when decorating, to ensure they save money and attract tenants.
+We’ve written this blog post to provide landlords with guidance on best practice when decorating student rental properties, to ensure they save money and attract tenants.

 Paint vs Wallpaper